Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/get-set-pmt-laserintensity-device-values.md

 ### Usage in Matlab

-First, you need to create a FemtoAPIAcquisition object, as described  here(API2-A-1448161761).
+First, you need to create a FemtoAPIAcquisition object, as described  here ([Tutorial: using the FemtoAPI Matlab client](../the-femtoapi-matlab-client/tutorial-using-the-femtoapi-matlab-client.md)).
 Otherwise, the usage is the same as described above, the only change that the returned value has different format:

 result = femtoapiObj.getPMTAndLaserIntensityDeviceValues();

-where the returned value is a  DeviceValues(API2-A-1448161777) object, that contains the json result returned from server parsed into an array of Matlab structs.
+where the returned value is a  DeviceValues ([Helper classes and functions](../the-femtoapi-matlab-client/helper-classes-and-functions.md)) object, that contains the json result returned from server parsed into an array of Matlab structs.

 ### Examples